ggonnella/textformats/src/textformats/cli/tf_spec.1.md

 *preprocess* and *generate\_tests*; YAML or preprocessed for all other subcommands

-*show* subcommand:
+*info* subcommand:

 **-t**, **--datatype=**DATATYPE
-: datatype to be used, among those defined by the specification (REQUIRED)
+: specify a datatype, to show information about a datatype (default: display the list of datatypes defined by the specification)

 *preprocess* subcommand: